hartleylabnyu/online_two_step_replication/README.md

 Both tasks are publicly available on Pavlovia.
 The two-step task can be accessed [here](https://pavlovia.org/hartleylabnyu/space-task) and the MaRS-IB task can be accessed [here](https://pavlovia.org/hartleylabnyu/mars).

+The output folder contains all model results and generated figures.
-The R scripts and Matlab modeling code reproduce all analyses reported in the manuscript.
+These can be reproduced by running the R scripts and Matlab modeling code contained in the repository.

 For questions, please contact katenuss@nyu.edu.